 As an advocate for the arts, Sas has been dedicated to individuals, artists, and organizations in the development of processes that strengthen community arts development.
 Her life is richer because of tap dance and she values the relationships within the tap community.
 Tap dance is a blessing in her life.

-Senior Administrator: Nat Marshik
+Academy Manager: Nat Marshik

 Nat first started tap dancing at age four, in her parents’ basement, with coins taped to her shoes.
 Now she wears real taps, and makes sure those coins go the bank!
 Since joining the admin team at VanTap in 2015, she has felt right at home.
 Nat first came to VanTap for tap classes in 2003, and so she has relished the opportunity to deepen her relationship with the Society both on and off the dance floor.
-Nat earned a Bachelor of Arts from McGill University and a Fine Arts Diploma from Langara College, and is currently working toward a Professional Bookkeeper diploma.
+Nat earned a Bachelor of Arts from McGill University and a Fine Arts Diploma from Langara College, and is currently working toward a Professional Bookkeeper certificate.
 She has been active in arts organizations, co-ops, and non-profit societies for more than a decade.
-In her spare time, she writes fiction and serves as president of the Dundarave Print Workshop.
+In her spare time, she writes fiction and poetry and serves as president of the Dundarave Print Workshop.

 Reception and Marketing Administrator: Jessica Wiebe

 Jessica is the newest addition to VanTap!
 She is a visual artist with a special love for watercolour painting and illustration.
 In addition to the artsy stuff, she is an actor with experience in both stage and film and has a passion for creating and connecting with people.
 Joining VanTap as Reception and Marketing Administrator, she feels that this is a wonderful opportunity to do just that.
-Being new to the tap world, she is very excited to join the VTDS team and jump into new experiences with this awesome organization!
+Being new to the tap world, she is very excited to join the VanTap team and jump into new experiences with this awesome organization!

-TapCo Administrator: Kristina Linden
+TapCo Artistic Director: Kristina Linden

 Born and raised in Vancouver, Kristina began performing at a young age and soon developed a passion for the stage.
 She was seen as a principle tap dancer in the Opening Ceremonies for the 2010 Winter Olympics and has been an opening act for pop singer, Mya.
 Her television credits include Hellcats and Psych.
 Theatre credits include Graziella in West Side Story (Troy McLaughlin’s Tap Collective), Singin’ in the Rain (TUTS), Anything Goes (Metro), and 42nd Street (RCMT).